rumstead/dev-notes/cgroups/notes/cgroups.md

 ```

 ## Inspecting the cgroup subsystems
-Besides 'unified' each root directory in the above paths are a [cgroup subsystem] (aks resource controllers).
+Besides 'unified', each root directory in the above paths are a [cgroup subsystem](https://man7.org/linux/man-pages/man7/cgroups.7.html#CGROUPS_VERSION_1)
+(aka resource controllers).
 If you clicked the link and read the Linux man page, you should have noticed that the subsystems here are V1.

 ```shell
 lima-rancher-desktop:/sys/fs/cgroup$ cd ./cpu/kubepods/burstable/pod28c6b84f-4b17-4bac-9ca4-c7c794ebfefc